-Prior to joining NSCW, Andrew served as national director of communications for the Alliance for School Choice.
+Before joining the National School Choice week team, Andrew served as national director of communications for the Alliance for School Choice and its affiliate, the American Federation for Children.
 In this role, Andrew managed large-scale public education campaigns to support school choice program implementation in Arizona, the District of Columbia, Georgia, Louisiana, and Ohio.
 In addition, he was the lead media relations strategist during the successful fight for Congressional reauthorization of the D.C.
 Opportunity Scholarship Program.

 Previously, Andrew served as national director of teacher recruitment and communications for the American Board for Certification of Teacher Excellence.
 While at ABCTE, Andrew developed partnerships with more than two dozen school districts; recruited 3,500 career-changers to become public school teachers; and successfully expanded teacher licensure policies in Florida, Idaho, Missouri, Mississippi, New Hampshire, and Utah.